"Where are we going today?"

 The exterior of the structure of the Guggenheim Museum is particular and promises a building that is already unique in its kind, due to its spiral shape.
 At the entrance, raising the view, you understand the intention of the builder: a huge white helical staircase takes us to the floors for the exhibition of the works.
 The MoMA is housed in a more modern building and contains a large number of works of art, even in the outdoor garden there are several bizarre sculptures.
 Here is a small taste of the two museums.

-A virtual trip to… New York New York, MoMA Museum of Modern Art A virtual trip to… New York New York, MoMA Museum of Modern Art A virtual trip to… New York New York, MoMA Museum of Modern Art
+New York, MoMA Museum of Modern Art New York, MoMA Museum of Modern Art New York, MoMA Museum of Modern Art

-A virtual trip to… New York New York, MoMA Museum of Modern Art A virtual trip to… New York New York, MoMA Museum of Modern Art A virtual trip to… New York New York, MoMA Museum of Modern Art
+New York, MoMA Museum of Modern Art New York, MoMA Museum of Modern Art New York, MoMA Museum of Modern Art

-A virtual trip to… New York New York, MoMA Museum of Modern Art A virtual trip to… New York New York, MoMA Museum of Modern Art A virtual trip to… New York New York, MoMA Museum of Modern Art
+New York, MoMA Museum of Modern Art New York, MoMA Museum of Modern Art New York, MoMA Museum of Modern Art

-A virtual trip to… New York New York, MoMA Museum of Modern Art A virtual trip to… New York New York, MoMA Museum of Modern Art A virtual trip to… New York New York, MoMA Museum of Modern Art
+New York, MoMA Museum of Modern Art New York, MoMA Museum of Modern Art New York, MoMA Museum of Modern Art

 Thus ends our virtual trip to New York and still fascinated by the richness of this modern city, we promise that we must return.
 New York must be reviewed several times and above all it must be experienced several times.
 The next trip is sure to be real.